aarnphm/morph/docs/content/SRS/SRS.md

 > [!important] MC-A2
 >
-> All developers must set up their environments according to the contribution guidelines for `tinymorph`.
+> All developers must set up their environments according to the contribution guidelines for `morph`.

 Rationale: Ensuring consistent environments across all developers minimizes integration issues, enhances collaboration, and maintains uniformity in development practices.